YourthYQ/Notebook-UCLA_CS35L/Shell.md

 > **Use only the `ps` command to find your own login shell’s process, all that process’s ancestors, and all its descendants.**
 >
->1.
-Find Shell's Process ID**: First, we need to find the PID of current shell session, using the command of `echo $$` or `ps $$`.
+> **1. Find Shell's Process ID**: First, we need to find the PID of current shell session, using the command of `echo $$` or `ps $$`.
 >
-> 2. Get Ancestors**: To get all ancestors of the shell process, we need to trace the parent process IDs (PPIDs) recursively until we reach the initial process (PID 1).
-We can do this by repeatedly using ps to find the PPID of each process, starting with the shell's PID.
+> **2. Get Ancestors**: To get all ancestors of the shell process, we need to trace the parent process IDs (PPIDs) recursively until we reach the initial process (PID 1).
+We can do this by repeatedly using `ps -f PID#` to find the PPID of each process, starting with the shell's PID.
 (Or scroll the screen to find)
 >
-> 3. Get Descendants**: We need to list all processes, let the PID of this process be the PPID of its descendant, and recursively until we reach the numerically largest PID.
+> **3. Get Descendants**: We need to list all processes, let the PID of this process be the PPID of its descendant, and recursively until we reach the numerically largest PID.

 ## The `(ba)sh` Program